isomerpages/moe-jurongsec/_our-experiences/CCA Club and Societies/Library Club.md

 ![](/images/Library%20Club.jpg)

-The JSS Library Club seeks to cultivate student librarians as critical readers in order to encourage other students to enjoy reading.
-In order to foster and maintain a passion and enthusiasm for a wide variety of literary genres, our student librarians design and coordinate book-related activities.
-Additionally, our student librarians help the school librarian run and maintain the library as a hub for learning and discussion.
+The JSS Library Club is dedicated to nurturing student librarians who are not only critical readers but also passionate about encouraging their peers to embrace reading.
+To ensure a love for diverse literary genres, our student librarians organize book-related activities that ignite their own enthusiasm for reading.
+They also work alongside the school librarian to oversee the daily operations of the library, which serves as a central hub for learning and discussion in the school.

 <center> Updated 26 Mar 2023 </center>